Implement Quality of Service (QoS) in Microsoft Teams

 DSCP markings can be likened to postage stamps that indicate to postal workers how urgent the delivery is and how best to sort it for speedy delivery.
 Once you've configured your network to give priority to real-time media streams, lost packets and late packets should diminish greatly.

 Once all devices in the network are using the same classifications, markings, and priorities, it's possible to reduce or eliminate delays, dropped packets, and jitter by changing the size of the port ranges assigned to the queues used for each traffic type.
-From the Teams perspective, the most important configuration step is the classification and marking of packets, but for end-to-end QoS to be successful you also need to carefully align the application's configuration with the underlying network configuration.
+From the Teams perspective, the most important configuration step is the classification and marking of packets.
+However, for end-to-end QoS to be successful, you also need to carefully align the application's configuration with the underlying network configuration.
 Once QoS is fully implemented, ongoing management is a question of adjusting the port ranges assigned to each traffic type based on your organization's needs and actual usage.

 Choose initial port ranges for each media type

 The DSCP value tells a correspondingly configured network what priority to give a packet or stream, whether the DSCP mark is assigned by clients or the network itself based on ACL settings.
-Each media workload gets its own unique DSCP value (other services might allow workloads to share a DSCP marking, Teams does not) and a defined and separate port range used for each media type.
+Each media workload gets its own unique DSCP value (other services might allow workloads to share a DSCP marking, Teams doesn't) and a defined and separate port range used for each media type.
 Other environments might have an existing QoS strategy in place, which will help you determine the priority of network workloads.

 The relative size of the port ranges for different real-time streaming workloads sets the proportion of the total available bandwidth dedicated to that workload.
 To return to our earlier postal analogy: a letter with an "Air Mail" stamp might get taken within an hour to the nearest airport, while a small package marked "Bulk Mail" mark can wait for a day before traveling over land on a series of trucks.